Dave Inc. (DAVE): Skating on Thin Ice? We Know the Answer

 Sponsored

-The average price from analysts is $2.00, which is -$0.31 below the current price.
-DAVE currently public float of 364.87M and currently shorts hold a 1.72% ratio of that float.
-Today, the average trading volume of DAVE was 1.10M shares.
+The average price from analysts is $2.00, which is $0.01 above the current price.
+DAVE currently public float of 188.25M and currently shorts hold a 3.34% ratio of that float.
+Today, the average trading volume of DAVE was 1.11M shares.

 DAVE’s Market Performance

-DAVE stocks went up by 0.87% for the week, with a monthly drop of -45.52% and a quarterly performance of -47.14%, while its annual performance rate touched -76.31%.
-The volatility ratio for the week stands at 9.08% while the volatility levels for the past 30 days are set at 14.71% for Dave Inc..
-The simple moving average for the period of the last 20 days is -16.99% for DAVE stocks with a simple moving average of -71.30% for the last 200 days.
+DAVE stocks went down by -13.10% for the week, with a monthly drop of -47.91% and a quarterly performance of -54.77%, while its annual performance rate touched -79.88%.
+The volatility ratio for the week stands at 9.93% while the volatility levels for the past 30 days are set at 14.53% for Dave Inc..
+The simple moving average for the period of the last 20 days is -19.20% for DAVE stocks with a simple moving average of -74.80% for the last 200 days.

 Analysts’ Opinion of DAVE